 A daily feature highlighting a member of the women's basketball team

-Prior to arriving at ECU, Anderson spent two years as a graduate assistant athletic trainer at Louisiana State University, earning a Master of Science degree in kinesiology with an emphasis in sport management and administration.
-As a first year graduate assistant, Anderson was an integral part of the Tigers' 2008 BCS National Championship football program.
+Prior to arriving at ECU, Yartin spent two years as a graduate assistant athletic trainer at Louisiana State University, earning a Master of Science degree in kinesiology with an emphasis in sport management and administration.
+As a first year graduate assistant, Yartin was an integral part of the Tigers' 2008 BCS National Championship football program.
 Her second year was spent overseeing the women's soccer program, while simultaneously providing care for the Nationally Ranked Lady Tiger Basketball team.

-A native of Weston, Fla., Anderson is a Certified Athletic Trainer (ATC) and member of the National Athletic Trainers Association.
+A native of Weston, Fla., Yartin is a Certified Athletic Trainer (ATC) and member of the National Athletic Trainers Association.
 She is also a Licensed Athletic Trainer (LAT) through the North Carolina Board of Athletic Trainer Examiners.

 Formerly Ashley Anderson, Yartin and her husband, Mike, married in the summer of 2014.
 The couple reside in Greenville, N.C.